MadhuAtBerkeley/v3/week06/hw/README.md

 # Homework 6

 This homework covers some use of GStreamer and model optimization.
-It builds on the week 6 lab and completing the lab first is hightly recommended.

-This is an ungraded assignment

 ## Part 1: GStreamer